jncraton/ubuntu-desktop-vm/readme.md

 Ubuntu Desktop VM
 =================

-This is a minimal VM configuration for Ubuntu LTS Desktop.
+This is a minimal VM configuration for Ubuntu Desktop.

 Installation
 ------------

-- Download the `ovf` file from the releases
+- Download the `ova` VM appliance file from the releases
 - Run it in your VM host of choice

-There no password required to login, but the default password is "password".
+There no password required to login, but the default password for `sudo` access is "password".

 Details
 -------